taikuchou/ml-capstone/README.md

      - **RMSE (Root Mean Squared Error)**: To measure prediction accuracy.
      - \( R^2 \): To measure how well the model explains variance.

-6. **Deployment** :
+6. **Containerization** :

-   - Package the best model into a web application using streamlit.
+   - Package the best model into a web application using streamlit and docker.

+7. **Cloud deployment** :
+   - Deploying the best-performing machine learning model on the cloud enables it to be accessed by end users through web applications.

 ---